TianleCao/Crazy-Crab/README.md

 # Crazy-Crab
-A somatosensory game with JavaCV
+Try a somatosensory game made with JavaCV!